linode/docs/docs/guides/development/javascript/deploy-a-mern-stack-application/index.md

 ### Installing React (if necessary for server-side rendering)

 As with Express JS, you only need to install your Node.js dependencies if you already have React in your existing MERN project.
-This guide covers installing those dependencies in the [Copying Files to Your Instance](/docs/guides/deploying-mern-stack-app-ubuntu-debian/#copying-files-to-your-instance) section above.
+This guide covers installing those dependencies in the [Upload Your Application](#upload-your-application) section.

 Otherwise, you can add React to your NPM project with a command like the one here.
 This also includes the Axios module, typically used for communications between React and the Express JS server: